-If, on your bucket list you have a priority of which stadiums to go to first, Everton should be at the very top.
-Goodison Park is one of the most beautiful stadiums in England and is a dying breed that will disappear within the next few years.
-Go to Everton whilst you still can.
+If there's one stadium on your bucket list you have to visit first, it is Everton's Goodison Park.
+It's one of England's most beautiful stadiums and is a dying breed that will disappear within the next few years.
+Go to Everton while you still can.
 Thank us later.

 Everton

-Everton has been referred to by some as 'Liverpool's little club'.
-We think that is wrong.
-Of course, the honours list of their neighbour Liverpool FC is a little bit longer, but The Toffees have a history that many clubs look at with envy.
-Everton are one of the oldest clubs in the country, and there is no club at the highest level where you can feel the history quite like you do at Goodison Park.
+By some people, Everton is referred to as the 'little club from Liverpool'.
+However, this is far from the truth in our opinion.
+Of course, neighbouring Liverpool FC has won more trophies, but The Toffees have a history that many clubs will envy.
+Everton is one of the country's oldest clubs and there is no club in the Premier League where you can feel the history quite like you do at Goodison Park.

 Goodison Park